matheusfcorocher/personal-docstring-for-python/README.md

 - https://www.betterspecs.org/

 It only is a mixed of Google and Numpydoc.
 The docstring made is not a recommendation for using in your project, feel free to use or not.
+Also, you can read the websites above and create your own docstring.